 Picks sites are designed to help casual bettors decide who to bet on, and help them make a profit.
 They are often marketed towards three types of bettors:

 Capping site owners always style themselves as professional and ultra-expert bettors, with a hugely positive winning percentage over a long period of time.
 However, it is worth repeating that anyone can claim themselves to be a “professional” and set up a site.
 That said, there are many reputable options available.

-Using picks sites can be good idea for people who are new to gambling but enthusiastic to get involved quickly and learn from more experienced gamblers.
+Using picks sites can be a good idea for people who are new to gambling but enthusiastic to get involved quickly and learn from more experienced gamblers.